alextownson/soft-sound/README.md

 ## v2.1

-1. This version of Soft Sound works on various desktop sizes however a huge oversight of mine was that it does not scale correctly for mobile.
-In my next release, I intend to correct the layout so that it can be used on both mobile and desktop.
+1. v2.0 of Soft Sound works on various desktop screen sizes however a huge oversight of mine was that it does not scale correctly for tablet/mobile.
+In my next release, I intend to correct the layout so that it can be used on mobile, tablet, and desktop.